josephh/cheats/java_concurrency/03-race-conditions-and-locks.md

 ## Notes from Brian Goetz textbook
 ## 03. Race Conditions and Locking
 ### Race conditions
-Race conditions describe the commonly seen coding scenarios that may fail foul of unlucky timing in multithreaded apps.
+Race conditions describe the commonly seen coding scenarios that may fall foul of unlucky timing in multithreaded apps.
 Examples are 'check-then-act' (lazy initialisation) and 'read-modify-write' (postincrement).
 Some programs may be able to tolerate the unwanted effects and lack of predictability where race conditions arise.
 Other programming scenarios - such as guaranteeing uniqueness of a code-generated value - may not be able to cope with that.
 'Compound actions' describes the complimentary, individual operations that must happen together without interruption - effectively be treated as 'atomic'.
 ### Locking
 Java provides 'atomicity' with synchronized blocks (synchronized methods are actually a shorthand for a method entirely wrapped in a synchronized block).